Getting your Idaho property and casualty license is the first step toward becoming a P&C insurance agent in Idaho.

 How long does it take to process a property and casualty insurance license application in Idaho?

 The issuance of your license depends on the return of your fingerprinting results.
 The fingerprint-based background check normally takes five to 10 business days to complete.
-After the Idaho Department of Insurance receives your fingerprinting results, it’ll take one to two more business days for it to issue your license.
+After the Idaho Department of Insurance receives your fingerprinting results, it’ll take one to two more business days for for you to become an insurance agent.

 Can I get a temporary property and casualty insurance agent license in Idaho?